samgclarke/curriculum-vitae/curriculum-vitae.rst

 Rival Schools, Vancouver, B.C., Canada

-* Co-ordination and engineering of web application projects.
+* Co-ordination and engineering of web applications.
+Responsibilities include design and implementation of both backend and front-end technologies, as well as devops and data integrity.
+Additionally my role involves deveoping standardised systems for bootsrapping and deploying applications on a distributed cloud architecture.

 10/2012-9/2012
 ~~~~~~~~~~~~~~
 **Django Developer**